csacre/yaml-builder-for-HA/README.md

 Batch program in python producing a yaml file in output based on a template.
 This was created to ease &amp; have consistency when configuring home assistant with YAML but it works in other use cases where you need to compose/build YAML files.

+# Disclaimer
+This is my first project sharing on Github and I try to do my best, suggestion/coaching is welcomed.
+Code is not bullet-proof (220 lines of code written on a few hours) but it does the job.

 # Features
 - Replace a part of a YAML file by inserting a template
 - The template rendering engine is Jinja2 (see https://jinja.palletsprojects.com/en/2.11.x/), to replace value, if statement logic etc...